What is a Phase II ESA in Real Estate Due Diligence?

-Environmental Due Diligence is a critical process that typically warrants a comprehensive investigation for reliable results and legal liability protection.
-The primary objective of a Phase II ESA is to determine whether contamination exists in the soil gas, soil and/or groundwater underlying a property, as a result of the recognized environmental concerns listed in a Phase I Site Assessment Report.
+Environmental Due Diligence is a critical process that typically warrants an investigation for decision-making and legal liability protection.
+The primary objective of a Phase II ESA is to determine whether contamination exists in the subsurface.
+This includes sampling the soil gas, soil, and groundwater underlying a property.
+And testing locations are strategic, as a result of the recognized environmental concerns deriving from a Phase I Site Assessment Report.

 The Phase II ESA Seekers